JacquesCarette/Drasil/code/drasil-example/Drasil/GamePhysics/README.md

 --------------------------------------------------
 ### Summary of Folder Structure and File Contents
-Last updated: July 25, 2018
+Last updated: July 19, 2019
 --------------------------------------------------

 **DesignDec**
-  - Chipmunk's arbiters and vectors
+  - Contains arbiters and vectors for Game Physics example

 Body.hs
-  - The main document body representation for the Chipmunk example
+  - The main document body representation for the Game Physics example

 Changes.hs
-  - A list of likely and unlikely changes to the Chipmunk engine
+  - A list of likely and unlikely changes to the Game Physics engine

 Concepts.hs
-  - Example-specific concepts for Chipmunk
+  - Example-specific concepts for Game Physics

 DataDefs.hs
-  - Chipmunk's data definitions
+  - Data definitions for Game Physics Example

 GDef.hs
-  - Chipmunk's general definitions (not currently implemented)
+  - General definitions (not currently implemented) for the Game Physics example

 IMods.hs
-  - Chipmunk's instance models
+  - Instance models for the Game Physics example

 Main.hs
   - A list of what should be generated